 - The project must be in harmony with the objectives of the sabbatical leave program.

-- Following the completion of a sabbatical leave, recipients shall submit a report of their leave activities to the Dean of the College.
+- Following the completion of a sabbatical leave, recipients shall submit a report of their leave activities to the Dean of the College [electronically to firstname.lastname@example.org, with their chair(s) and associate dean(s) copied on the email; please specify that it is your sabbatical report in the subject field of the email].
 These reports are to be made available to the faculty selection committee for review and shall be placed in the library to be available to the faculty.
 The approval by the Dean of the College of the report of a sabbatical leave shall be a condition for the granting of a subsequent sabbatical leave to a faculty member.

 In the Provost’s Sabbatical Series, presenters are asked to comment on what they did to plan and prepare for their leaves, and on how they have managed the transition back to the classroom (including ways in which they have integrated their sabbatical work with their teaching).
 These informational lunches are co-sponsored by the Faculty Life Committee and the Center for Innovation in the Liberal Arts (CILA).